rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

-to achieve the desired semantics of manually controlling every access to the target memory location, because the mere existence of a Rust reference pointing to a memory region allows the Rust compiler to generate memory operations targeting this region (be they prefetches, register spills...).
+to achieve the desired semantics of manually controlling every access to the target memory location, because the mere existence of a Rust reference pointing to a memory region allows the Rust compiler to generate memory operations targeting this region (be they prefetches, register spills, ...).

 Because a Rust pointer is not subjected to borrow checking and has no obligation of pointing towards a valid memory location, this means that using a Volatile